noorulhaq/dropwizard-hystrix-metrics/README.md

 #Dropwizard Hystrix Metrics

-A library that captures hystrix circuit breaker metrics into provided metrics registry.
+A library that captures hystrix circuit breaker metrics in provided metrics registry.

 ## Getting it